aurorascharff/rsc-workshop/STEPS-4h.md

 ## Intro: Client/server composition

-- Now we need to compose them: split view
+- Now we need to compose them
 - Client in server: all good
 - Server in client: any imported to client, like server, becomes client, fails
 - Donut pattern: children and content, works because it´s a reference